sonata-project/SonataAdminBundle/Resources/doc/reference/conditional_validation.rst

         </constraint>
     </class>

-There are two important options :
+There are two important options:

-  - ``service`` : the service where the validation method is defined
+  - ``service``: the service where the validation method is defined
-  - ``method``  : the service's method to call
+  - ``method``: the service's method to call

-The method must accept two arguments :
+The method must accept two arguments:

- - ``ErrorElement`` : the instance where assertion can be check
+ - ``ErrorElement``: the instance where assertion can be check
- - ``value``  : the object instance
+ - ``value``: the object instance

 Sample with the ``PageBundle``